Halloween Party Treats

 I portioned it into clear plastic bags and tied it with some cute Halloween ribbon.
 I think they turned out pretty cute and I know that our guests will be taking away a tasty treat too.

-So, consider this the sneak peak of the party we’re having to celebrate keeping Baby Bub alive for an entire year.
+So, consider this the sneak peek of the party we’re having to celebrate keeping Baby Bub alive for an entire year.
 I’ll give the full report on Tuesday.
 Have a great weekend.

 15